Skip to content

 Feature-by-Feature Deep Dive

-Feature Affinity Photo 2.5 Photoshop v26.3 Verdict
+Feature Affinity (by Canva) Photoshop v27.7 Verdict

 Layer masks Full support Full support Tie